This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Adjust the oven rack to the lower middle of the oven.
-Preheat oven to 300 degrees.
-Combine all the ingredients (including the spent orange halves) in a dutch oven or a large pot with an oven-safe lid.
+Preheat the oven to 300°F. Combine all the ingredients (including the spent orange halves) in a dutch oven or a large pot with an oven-safe lid.
 Bring the pot to a simmer over medium high heat.
 Once the pot is simmering, move the pot to the oven and cook for about 2 hours, until the meat is fork tender and falling apart.

-- Remove the pot from the oven and preheat the oven to broil.
-Use a slotted spoon or a set of tongs to remove the meat from the pot and place it on a large foil lined baking sheet.
-Remove and discard everything else in the pot, leaving only the liquid.
+- Discard everything else in the pot, leaving only the liquid.
 Place the pot over high heat on the stove, for about 10-20 minutes.
 Boil it until the liquid is thick and syrup-like.
 There should be about 1 cup of liquid left in the pot.

 - While the liquid is boiling and reducing, use the tongs or a pair of forks to very gently pull each piece of pork into 3 pieces.
 Avoid shredding the pork at this point, it will be very tender.
-Once the liquid has become thick and syrup-like, remove from the heat and place the pork back into the pot with the liquid.
-Gently fold the pieces into the liquid and try not to break them up further.

-- Transfer the coated pork back onto the baking sheet, spreading it in just one layer across the pan.
-Place the baking sheet back in the oven on the same lower middle shelf.
-Broil for 6-8 minutes, until the meat is quite browned and slightly crispy on the edges.
+- Broil for 6-8 minutes, until the meat is quite browned and slightly crispy on the edges.
 Remove from the oven and use your tongs or a large spatula to flip over each piece.
 Return the pan to the oven and broil the other side for 6-8 minutes, until both sides are well-browned and the edges are crisp.
 Serve immediately.
-Enjoy!

 Nutrition

-recipe slightly adapted from and with thanks to Cooks Illustrated via My Kitchen Escapades
+recipe slightly adapted from and with thanks to Cooks Illustrated via My Kitchen Escapades {originally posted 12/15/12 – recipe notes and photos updated 1/5/26}

 Your carnitas look very good Mary.
 Our plan is to make tonight's supper from chunks of butt as well.